 2. ZOOM AND MACRO FEATURES

 All zoom and macro features in Xiaomi Mi 9 6GB 128GB (Global Version) are pretty much the same as in its predecessor – Xiaomi Mi 8.
-The difference lies in the digital zoom factor, which has been extended up to 10x (2×5) instead of 8x (2×4) in Mi 8 device.
+The difference lies in the digital zoom factor, which has been extended up to 10x (2×5) instead of 8x (2×4) in the Mi 8 device.

-Considering the macro picture possibility, it can be achieved even by 48MP image (Pic.
+Considering the macro picture possibility, it can be achieved even by the 48MP image (Pic.
 19-20).
 There is completely no option to gain it by wide-angle mode (Pic.
 18).

 The minimum distance, as we can put our device a front of an object is about 10cm.
 That’s good and much better than in Mi 8, where we were able to take images from about 25-30cm distance.
 It means, that even normal images can bring a better view, than in the previous model (Pic.
 21,22).

-Despite lack of zoom option in Panorama mode, and a bit worst optical zoom camera in Mi 9 it remains a still useful option, as long as you remember to set your focus correctly!
+Despite the lack of a zoom option in Panorama mode, and a bit worst optical zoom camera in Mi 9 it remains a still useful option, as long as you remember to set your focus correctly!
 Seeing my 8x zoom image below you have the best example of wrongly adjusted focus, which can make your image blurry, in spite of the camera quality (Pic.
 23 – 25).

 See also another example below (Pic.
 26, 27).

 See also a couple example images below(Pic.
 28, 29):